jide/gpt-video/README.md

-# GPT Video - Reproducing theA Gemini demo using GPT 4 Vision
+# GPT Video - Reproducing the Gemini demo using GPT 4 Vision

 ![Screenshot of the App](/screenshot.jpg)